kyphan38/arca/assets/docs/2-technologies/devops tools/iac/terraform/1-introduction/3-tools.md

 ### Infrastructure Orchestration

-Definitions
+Concepts

-- Focus on creating and managing the raw infrastructure components (like servers, networks, etc.)
+- Focuses on creating and managing raw infrastructure components (like servers, networks, etc.)
 - Handles the provisioning of infrastructure resources according to specified requirements

-Example: Create 3 Servers with 4 GB RAM, 2 vCPUs.
-Each server should have firewall rule to allow SSH connection from Office IPs
+Example: Create three servers with 4 GB RAM and 2 vCPUs.
+Each server should have a firewall rule to allow SSH connections from Office IPs

 ### Configuration Management

-Definitions
+Concepts

-- Focus on maintaining the desired sttate of systems and ensure consistency across configurations
+- Focuses on maintaining the desired state of systems and ensuring consistency across configurations
 - Used after infrastructure is provisioned to configure software, manage application settings, or install necessary software (e.g., antivirus, monitoring agents, etc.)

-Example: All servers should have Antivirus installed with version 10.0.2
+Example: All servers should have Antivirus version 10.0.2 installed

 ### How Do They Work Together?